-Because the derotated coefficients have the same magnitude as standard DT-CWT coefficients we can retain the GSM modelling of wavelet coefficients used in [1] to capture the clustering characteristic and persistence across scale of wavelet coefficient magnitudes for both models.
+Because the derotated coefficients have the same magnitude as standard DT-CWT coefficients we can retain the GSM modeling of wavelet coefficients used in [1] to capture the clustering characteristic and persistence across scale of wavelet coefficient magnitudes for both models.

-If derotated coefficients are to be used an accurate estimate of the phases of the parent coefficients will be required.
+If derotated coefficients are to be used, an accurate estimate of the phases of the parent coefficients will be required.
 This is afforded by the nature of multiscale denoising algorithms.
 Due to the spectral characteristics of typical natural images, wavelet coefficients of noisy images have a significantly higher signal to noise ratio at the parent scale relative to that of the child.
 If, in addition, the coefficient has been otherwise denoised, we can assume that a denoised parent coefficient is relatively noise free compared to a noisy child coefficient.

 Because the parent subband is sampled at 1/4 of the density of the child subband, parent coefficients need to be interpolated from the next coarser subband of the same orientation.
 Effective interpolation of the parent coefficients is crucial in obtaining accurate phase information.
 The method used here is bandpass interpolation which unwraps the expected phase rotations within each subband before interpolation.
-Details of this method are provided in Appendix C of [18].
+Details of this method are provided in [18, Appendix C].

-The modelling uses a neighbourhood approach standard in wavelet based GSM algorithms.
-The wavelet coefficients are divided into overlapping groups of coefficients 'neighbouring' one another in spatial location and scale.
-Denoising is performed on a 'central' complex coefficient based on the model for the whole neighbourhood.
+The modeling uses a neighborhood approach standard in wavelet based GSM algorithms.
+The wavelet coefficients are divided into overlapping groups of coefficients "neighboring" one another in spatial location and scale.
+Denoising is performed on a "central" complex coefficient based on the model for the whole neighborhood.

-A vector of observed wavelet coefficients in a given neighbourhood y can be written in terms of wavelet coefficients x and n representing the clean image and noise as given in equation (6).
-Within each neighbourhood the real and imaginary parts of complex coefficients are treated as separate variables.
-This is necessary to fully capture the statistics of the derotated coefficients and is discussed further in Appendix D of [18].
+A vector of observed wavelet coefficients in a given neighborhood \mathbf{y} can be written in terms of wavelet coefficients \mathbf{x} and \mathbf{n} representing the clean image and noise as given in (6).
+Within each neighborhood, the real and imaginary parts of complex coefficients are treated as separate variables.
+This is necessary to fully capture the statistics of the derotated coefficients and is discussed further in [18, Appendix D].

-To integrate the specific modelling of structural image features with standard GSM modelling two different models are assumed for the neighbourhoods of coefficients x and a Bayesian framework is used to combine them.
-The models are presented in equations (13) and (14).
-With reference to our image model in figure 2, model 1 is intended to represent areas of texture using standard complex wavelet coefficients and model 2 the major structural features of the image using derotated complex wavelet coefficients.
+To integrate the specific modeling of structural image features with standard GSM modeling two different models are assumed for the neighborhoods of coefficients \mathbf{x} and a Bayesian framework is used to combine them.
+The models are presented in (13) and (14).
+As discussed in the Introduction, model 1 is intended to represent areas of texture using standard complex wavelet coefficients and model 2 to represent the major structural features of the image using derotated complex wavelet coefficients.

-$$\mathbf{x} = \sqrt{z} \,\mathbf{u} \tag{13}$$
+$$\mathbf{x} = \sqrt{z} \, \mathbf{u}.\tag{13}$$

-$$\mathbf{x} = \mathbf{A}\mathbf{w} = \sqrt{z}\,\mathbf{A}\,\mathbf{q} \tag{14}$$ in §II-E where z is the hidden or GSM multiplier and u is a neighbourhood of Gaussian variables with zero mean and covariance $C_u$ .
-In model 2, q is a vector of Gaussian distributed random variables with covariance $C_q$ .
-A is a unitary spatially varying inverse derotation matrix, which converts a set of derotated coefficients q to the corresponding DT-CWT coefficients using the phase of the interpolated parent coefficients.
-Based on the assumption that an edge or ridge feature of a given polarity is equally likely to one of the opposite polarity, q is assumed to have zero mean.
+$$\mathbf{x} = \mathbf{A}\mathbf{w} = \sqrt{z}\,\mathbf{A}\,\mathbf{q}.\tag{14}$$

+Model 1 is the standard GSM modeling of a neighborhood of wavelet coefficients \mathbf{x} as described in Section II-E where zis the hidden or GSM multiplier and \mathbf{u} is a neighborhood of Gaussian variables with zero mean and covariance $\mathbf{C}{\mathbf{u}}$.
+In model 2, \mathbf{q} is a vector of Gaussian distributed random variables with covariance $\mathbf{C}{\mathbf{q}}$. \mathbf{A} is a unitary spatially varying inverse derotation matrix, which converts a set of derotated coefficients \mathbf{q} to the corresponding DT-CWT coefficients using the phase of the interpolated parent coefficients.
+Based on the assumption that an edge or ridge feature of a given polarity is equally likely to one of the opposite polarity, \mathbf{q} is assumed to have zero mean.
 See [2] for more background on derotated coefficients.